-- While an appeal may be either written or oral, it is often helpful to have a student focus the complaint and the issues by putting the appeal in writing.
+- While an appeal may be either written or oral, it is often helpful to have the student focus the complaint and the issues by putting the appeal in writing.

-- Different types of departmental structures are possible.
+- Different departmental approaches are possible.
 An appeal may be reviewed, for example, by:

 - The department chair, alone.

 - A small group of members of the executive committee, with or without the chair as a member.
-Group membership might vary for appeals of different courses or contents.
+Group membership might vary for appeals of different courses or topics.